kukulo2011/OpenCovid_ventilator/display_app/breezy/docs/protocol-and-commands.md

 | `exit` | ss | close the current socket, and listen for a new connection |
 | `help` | ss | Displays a help message with available commands |

-## Data Protocol
+## <a name="protocol">Data Protocol</a>

-An incoming will be discarded if the first character is "#".
+An incoming line will be discarded if the first character is "#".
 Otherwise, it should consist of a number of fields, separated by commas, as follows:

 | field | notes |